zhangyuc/splash/package.md

 - **stepSize**: a scalar value denoting the stepsize of stochastic gradient descent.
 Although the stepsize of individual iterates will be adaptively chosen by AdaGrad algorithm, they will always be proportional to this parameter.
 - **dataPerIteration**: the proportion of local data processed in each iteration.
 The default value is `1.0`.
 By choosing a smaller proportion, the algorithm will synchronize more frequently or terminate more quickly.
 - **maxThreadNum**: the maximum number of thread to run the algorithm.
 The default value is equal to the number of Parametrized RDD partitions.
-- **setAutoThread**: if the value is `true`, then the number of parallel thread will be automatically chosen by the system but always bounded by **maxThreadNum**.
+- **autoThread**: if the value is `true`, then the number of parallel thread will be automatically chosen by the system but always bounded by **maxThreadNum**.
 Otherwise, the number of parallel thread will be equal to **maxThreadNum**.

 # Collapsed Gibbs Sampling for LDA